Sister recovering from leukemia now rooting Staley in person

 WE KNOW HER

-Georgia Tech coach Nell Fortner has rejuvenated the Yellow Jackets program and got them to the Sweet 16 in a building that already has a plaque in the her honor at the Alamodome.
+Georgia Tech coach Nell Fortner has rejuvenated the Yellow Jackets program and got the team to the Sweet 16 in a building that already has a plaque in the her honor at the Alamodome.

 Fortner, 62, was inducted into the San Antonio Sports Hall of Fame in 2013 for an athletic career that includes being a two-sport star in basketball and volleyball at the University of Texas, and winning a gold medal at the 2000 Olympics as coach of the U.S. team.